kennytm/mozart2-module-test/README.md

 Note the two `using` statements.
 Because of a defect in the generator, the `in_arg`'s and `out_arg`'s types must be `In` and `Out`, and cannot be qualified.

 In 1.4, the mapping from atoms to functions is filled out manually in `oz_init_module()`.
-In 2.0, this task is done automatically with help of clang/LLVM.
+In 2.0, currently this task is done automatically with help of clang/LLVM.
 But this made compiling the module a 3-step process.

 1. Dump the AST of the header file.
 2. Parse the AST and generate the module information into a JSON file, which will be read by the bootstrap compiler.